Cassette tape: 21st century

 Although portable digital recorders are most common today, analog tape remains a desirable option for certain artists and consumers.
-Artists and listeners of older genres like "dansband" may favor the format most familiar to their fans.
-Some musicians and DJs in the independent music community maintain a tradition of using and releasing cassettes due to its low cost and ease of use.
 Underground and DIY communities release regularly, and sometimes exclusively, on cassette format, particularly in experimental music circles and to a lesser extent in hardcore punk, death metal, and black metal circles, out of a fondness for the format.
 Even among major-label stars, the form has at least one devotee: Thurston Moore stated in 2009, "I only listen to cassettes."
 By 2019, few companies still made cassettes.
 Among those are National Audio Company, from the US, and Mulann, also known as Recording The Masters, from France.

+Sony announced the end of cassette Walkman production on 22 October 2010, a result of the emergence of MP3 players such as Apple's iPod.
+As of 2022, Sony uses the Walkman brand solely for its line of digital media players.

+The 2010 Lexus SC430 was the last automobile sold new in North America with a compact cassette player as standard equipment.

 In 2010, Botswana-based Diamond Studios announced plans for establishing a plant to mass-produce cassettes in a bid to combat piracy.
 It opened in 2011.